serverless/components/README.md

 When working with a Component that requires source code (e.g. you are creating a Component that will run on AWS Lambda), if you make the `src` one of your inputs, anything specified there will be automatically uploaded and made available within the Component environment.

 Within your Component, you the `inputs.src` will point to a zip file of the source files within your environment.
-If you wish to unzip the source files, use this helpful utilty method:
+If you wish to unzip the source files, use this helpful utility method:

 ```javascript
 async deploy(inputs = {}) {